Step 4: Full View

 You are Engineer A, a licensed engineer retained by an Owner to provide both design and construction phase services on a building project.
 Your contract with the Owner includes a provision designating you as the initial interpreter of the contract documents and judge of the acceptability of the work.
 A dispute has arisen between the Owner and the General Contractor over whether a concrete pour meets contract requirements, and both parties have asked you to review and resolve it.
 The Owner previously approved certain changes to the work, and the Contractor claims its pour complied with those approved changes.
 How you handle this dispute, and how you respond to the Owner's expectations of your role, will shape the decisions ahead.

-From the perspective of Engineer A Construction Dispute Impartial Interpreter
+Engineer A Roles in this case: Construction Dispute Impartial Interpreter

 Tension between Engineer A Contractually Designated Dispute Resolver Impartiality Performance and Impartiality in Contractually Designated Dispute Resolution Role